OisinDavey/oisindavey.github.io/content/accolades.md

 > All Ireland Collegiate Programming Contest 1st place.

 > Fellowship in photoelectronics to Tyndall.

+> Hamilton award for first place in Maynooth's 2023 programmathon.
 ## 2022
 > Boole award for highest mathematics mark in first year science Maynooth.